Skip to content

 The harness operates on five abstract interfaces.
 Skills implement them for their domain:

 Adding a new skill: create a skills/<name>/ folder with a manifest, prompts, and a runtime.py implementing the five interfaces.
-No harness code changes.
-The same task graph, parallelism, evaluation triage, and cross-run memory work for any skill.
+The same task graph, evaluation triage, cross-run memory, and deferred-verification machinery work for any skill.
+CVE added three new harness extension points (FailureMode additions, deferrable_failure_modes, DeferredItemOutcome) without any changes to the harness loop itself — STIG never touches them and they stay inert for skills that don't need them.

-• Certificate rotation — work items are certs; evaluator checks TLS handshake; checkpoint is cert store backup
+• Certificate rotation — work items are certs; evaluator checks TLS handshake; deferred-verification for propagation waits.

 Observability